1986–87 Rugby Football League season: John Player Special Trophy

+County cups

+Premierships

+A Premiership competition for Second Division teams was introduced for the first time.
+The structure was the same as the existing First Division Premiership, with the teams in the top eight league positions qualifying for an end-of-season knockout tournament.
+The finals of both competitions were played on the same day as a double header at Old Trafford.

 Kangaroo Tour

 The months of October and November also saw the appearance of the Australian team in England on their 1986 Kangaroo Tour.
 Other than the three test Ashes series against Great Britain (won 3–0 by Australia), The Kangaroos played and won matches against 9 Championship teams (Wigan, Hull KR, Leeds, Halifax, St Helens, Oldham, Widnes, Hull, and Bradford Northern) and one county side (Cumbria).

 The 1986 Kangaroos were coached by Don Furner who had toured as a player in 1956–57 while the team captain was Wally Lewis who had been the vice-captain of the 1982 Kangaroos.

 Dual-rugby international Michael O'Connor of the St George Dragons was the leading point scorer on the tour with 170 from 13 tries and 59 goals.
 Canterbury-Bankstown stand-off / loose forward Terry Lamb was the leading try scorer with 19, including scoring 5 against Hull Kingston Rovers at Craven Park on 15 October.
 Lamb also became the first player to appear in every match of a Kangaroo Tour.

 The 1986 Kangaroos became known as The Unbeatables after their second successive unbeaten Kangaroo Tour.